 Sustainability Position Update:

-Giving Holly top 7 choices of 16 applicants to start the interviewing process.
-Finding a person who has more experience with technical aspect (energy management) and community engagement aspect.
+Kevin, Pam, and Brian Gorham (Facilities) are on the search committee with Holly.
+They have reviewed the candidates and are selecting the top 7 choices of 16 applicants to start the interviewing process.
+Ideally, they are looking for someone with experience in both a technical aspect (energy management) and a community engagement aspect.

-Eric Bonds suggests a person who will take on more of a role of organizing institutional work like the Youth Climate Conference.
+Eric Bonds suggested a person who will take on more of a role of organizing institutional work like the Youth Climate Conference.
 The Youth Climate Conference had between 100-200 attendees.

 Subcommittee/General Updates: